swisscyberstorm/swisscyberstorm.com.2017/1-program.md

 {% assign speakers = site.data.speakers %}

-<p>The program is curently work in progress.
+<p>The program is currently a work in progress.
 Please find a list of confirmed speakers below.</p>

 <ul>
 {% for item in site.data.speakers %}